relu/kubernetes-workshop-rubyalacluj/README.md

 $ kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml
 ```

+_NOTE: This might take some time until the metrics-server starts running._

 To get a sense of how much resources a pod consumes we can use the following
 command: